-TA-Sacramento was audited in April 2022 (ANAB 2022a) by ANSI-ASQ National Accreditation Board (ANAB).
-During the audits, four nonconformities were cited.
+As part of DOECAP, TA-Sacramento was audited in October 2023 (ANAB 2023B) by ANSI-ASQ National Accreditation Board (ANAB).
+During the audits, 12 nonconformities were cited.
+Two in radiochemistry, eight in quality assurance, and one each in organic analyses and inorganic analyses.
 These findings did not affect the quality of BNL's data.

-Eberline was assessed by Perry Johnson Laboratory Accreditation (PJLA 2022) for their DOECAP-AP and approval was given on June 23, 2022.
-During this audit, two nonconformities were cited.
-These findings did not impact the quality of BNL's data.

-GEL, Chemtex, and PACE were not assessed for DOECAP during the 2022 calendar year.
-Based on the audit and assessments, the analytical laboratories met the criteria of the audit programs for Acceptable status.
+GEL was audited in March 2023 (ANAB 2023A) by ANSI-ASQ National Accreditation Board (ANAB).
+During the audits, 23 nonconformities were cited.
+One in radiochemistry, seven in quality assurance, eight in organic analyses, six in inorganic analyses, and one in materials management.
+These findings did not affect the quality of BNL's data.
+Chemtex, and PACE were not assessed for DOECAP during the 2023 calendar year.
+Based on the audit, assessments, and corrective action response, the analytical laboratories met the criteria of the audit programs for Acceptable status.

-9.8 CONCLUSION
+9.8 Conclusion